 This gives you approximately 4 to 8 weeks supply depending on quantity consumed each day.

 There are no other ingredients added apart from the ginger, garlic, ginkgo biloba and cayenne.
-All of these ingredients are certified organic.
-The capsules are made from vegetable cellulose and so are also 100% suitable for vegetarians and vegans.
+All of these ingredients are organic or wild harvested and free of pesticides etc. The capsules are made from vegetable cellulose and so are also 100% suitable for vegetarians and vegans.

 (Try these products today.
 As with all of our products, we offer a full money back guarantee if you are not fully satisfied)